jalemieux/machina/readme.md

 For example, if you want an agent that fetches and summarizes news on a given topic, the prompt should describe this goal, and the agent should be equipped with a tool that retrieves news articles from the web.
 See news-agent.py for an example.

 This project is designed to be flexible, allowing the agent to evolve and incorporate new capabilities over time.

+# What is Next

+- [ ] Make LLM used swapable
+- [ ] utility to convert function to Tool

+create an agent that improves a prompt

+store prompt in db for agent

+catalog all agents, with what they good for during agent exectuion givem access to all agent as tools a request starts with an init agent who routes request based on what agents can do